 - Serial measurements of viral load and treatment with intravenous ganciclovir can be used when levels predictive of disease are reached.

-- A reduction in immunosuppression should be considered if possible.
+- If possible, a reduction in immunosuppression should be considered.

 - After treatment doses have been administered, an additional 1-3 months of appropriate prophylaxis should be considered to minimise the risk of recurrent infection.